 If you suffer from joint pain that is restricting your range of motion and interfering with your daily activities, there is help available.
 Physiotherapy can help to reduce your joint pain and improve your mobility by incorporating a variety of techniques into a treatment program, including manual therapy, stretching and strengthening exercises.

-Human movement is dependent on the range of motion of the joints of the body.
+Human movement is dependent on the range of motion of the joints of the Healthy Body.
 Range of motion can be limited by either the joints themselves or by the muscles, nerves and connective tissue that surround the joints.
 There are a variety of conditions that can lead to you feeling stiff and restricted, including muscular tightness, osteoarthritis, or even nerve entrapment.
-Reduced range of motion impairs the ability of the body to function properly, which can result in joint pain and an inability to do the things you want or need to do in your day.
+Reduced range of motion impairs the ability of the Healthy Body to function properly, which can result in joint pain and an inability to do the things you want or need to do in your day.

 Physiotherapy aims to reduce joint pain by restoring joint motion and improving muscle function.
 After a thorough assessment, your physiotherapist will determine what is causing your joint stiffness and discomfort and will develop a program to help you regain and maintain as much of your available joint range as possible.
 Treatments with physiotherapy may include:

 - Manual therapy – joint mobilization may be used to relieve joint restriction, and soft tissue mobilization may be used to relieve muscle tension

 - Stretching – a treatment program may include a combination of different stretching exercises, including: